20 Mule Team

-20 Mule Team (also known as Twenty Mule Team) is a 1940 American Western film about Death Valley, and Daggett, California borax miners, directed by Richard Thorpe and starring Wallace Beery, Marjorie Rambeau and Anne Baxter.
-The film provides an extremely rare opportunity to see Beery act opposite his nephew Noah Beery Jr., best known for playing Joseph "Rocky" Rockford on television's The Rockford Files starring James Garner during the 1970s.
-The film was originally released in Sepiatone, a brown and white process used by the studio the previous year for the Kansas scenes in The Wizard of Oz.
+20 Mule Team (also known as Twenty Mule Team) is a 1940 American western film directed by Richard Thorpe and starring Marjorie Rambeau, Anne Baxter and Wallace Beery, who appears with his nephew Noah Beery Jr. The film was originally released in sepia-tone, a brown-and-white process used by the studio the previous year for the Kansas scenes in The Wizard of Oz.

 Plot

 In 1892 Death Valley, California, dwindling borax deposits have the Desert Borax Company at the brink of bankruptcy.
 The company is unable to pay its transport drivers, the 20 mule teams that haul the borax across the desert.
-Skinner Bill is one of the mule team drivers.
-Without pay, he's unable to pay his rent.
-Josie Johnson, owner of the Furnace Flat saloon, puts Bill out.
+Skinner Bill, a mule-team driver, is unable to pay his rent and is evicted by Josie Johnson, owner of the Furnace Flat saloon.

 Stag Roper arrives in town and persuades the bank to extend the borax company's credit, hoping to discover more borax.
 Stag learns that Bill has found borax crystals from Chuckwalla, who died in the desert.
-Stag knows Bill is wanted for murder and blackmails him to help get Chuckwalla's claim.
-Bill agrees, and the next day sets out with Pete to locate the claim.
-Chuckwalla's partner was Mitch, and a shootout ensues as he tries to protect his claim.
+Stag knows that Bill is wanted for murder and blackmails him to help wrest Chuckwalla's claim.
+Bill agrees, and the next day he joins Pete in an effort to locate the claim.
+Chuckwalla's former partner Mitch engages them in a shootout as he tries to protect his claim.

 Josie's daughter Jean plans to elope with Stag, but Josie locks her in her room and confronts Stag.
-He shoots Josie, after which he and his partner, Salters, ride off to steal Mitch's claim.
+He shoots Josie and joins his partner Salters to steal Mitch's claim.